Cultural Affairs Office

 Gwen Zepeda, Houston's 2013-2015 poet laureate, at the U.S. Hispanic Literary Heritage Conference XV in February 2020.

-The guidelines and application portal for the Houston Poet Laureate and term requirements can be found at https://www.houstontx.gov/poetlaureate.html.
+The guidelines and application portal for the Houston Poet Laureate and term requirements can be found at https://www.houstontx.gov/poetlaureate.html. (link deactivated)

 For more information about the Houston Public Library, visit www.houstonlibrary.org, Twitter @houstonlibrary, or call 832.393.1313.

-For more information about the City's Cultural Programs, visit www.houstontx.gov/culturalaffairs or follow the Mayor's Office of Cultural Affairs on Facebook or Instagram @HoustonMOCA.
+For more information about the City's Cultural Programs, visit www.houstontx.gov/culturalaffairs or follow The Mayor's Office of Cultural Affairs on Facebook or Instagram @HoustonMOCA.